mSpy Review 2026: Parental Control or Surveillance Scout?

 Content monitoring

 It also offers basic online activity management features like browsing history tracking and website blocking, although its web filtering is quite basic compared to other apps: it doesn’t have a mature content filter, and you can’t filter by categories.
-You have to manually block every website, and this can obviously be limited by your knowledge/imagination.
-The keyword alerts feature allows you to customize your monitoring based on individual concerns.
+We had to manually block every website, and this can obviously be limited by knowledge/imagination.

 Social media and phone apps